middlebear/jekyll-theme-editorial/README.md

   authors:          true                      # single author blogs may want to disable showing the same author everywhere
   post_authors:     true                      # you may still want to show the author(s) at the bottom of posts
 ```
 Now restart our Jekyll server since we changed our site config, and refresh the post page to see the changes.
-You'll notice two author cars, one each for julia and petunia, at the bottom of the post.
+You'll notice two author cards, one each for julia and petunia, at the bottom of the post.
 Our byline now helpfully links down to those author cards instead of directly to the author pages.
 The cards link to the full author pages instead.
 Notice that petunia's card doesn't link, since she's unpublished, and therefore doesn't have an author page yet.

 ### Add Projects